Skip to main content

 What is the average home insurance cost in Alberta?

-Due to various market conditions, such as ongoing inflation and climate change, the average cost of Alberta home insurance has risen to be about $1,800 to $2,000 annually.
+Due to various market conditions, such as ongoing inflation and climate change, the average cost of Alberta home insurance has risen to about $1,800 to $2,000 annually.
+Home insurance premiums rose 13.5% in Alberta YoY in Q4 2025.
 To find the exact premium you'll be paying, be sure to compare home insurance quotes with us – it'll take you less than five minutes to find your lowest rate today.

-compare quotesThe average home insurance cost by Alberta city
+What is the average home insurance cost in Alberta by city?

-Home insurance rates can differ greatly across the province – the city you live in plays a big role in the rates you'll receive.
-For reference, here are the average rates of our Alberta users by city (plus a few more interesting numbers) as of August 2024.
+Home insurance rates can differ greatly across the province.
+The city you live in plays a big role in the rates you'll receive.
+For reference, here are the average rates of our Alberta users by city as of March 2026.
 To find the exact cost you'll be paying yourself, be sure to compare home insurance quotes with us.

 How to get the best Alberta home insurance quotes

-With Ratehub.ca, you can view multiple home insurance quotes from Alberta's top providers, all in one instance.
+With Ratehub.ca, you can view multiple home insurance quotes from Alberta's top providers, all in one place.
 You won't know which insurer offers the cheapest rates until you shop around.

 By purchasing your home insurance under the same company as your other coverage products (e.g. landlord insurance, auto insurance), your provider will thank you with a discount.